 Another significant cause of addiction to drugs like Vyvanse is the development of tolerance.
 When your body develops tolerance, you require ever-increasing amounts of the drug to create similar effects as before.
 This is often because the brain gradually adapts to the drug’s presence; hence, the same dosage becomes ineffective over time.
 One of the significant consequences of tolerance is dependence.
 Dependence becomes withdrawn when you try to quit the drug.
 Addiction, which is detrimental compulsive drug-seeking, is the behavioral aspect of drug dependence.

 Anyone can develop a drug addiction.
 However, some individuals are at more risk due to factors like:

 - Previous history of drug addiction

 - Long-term use of the drug under prescription, which is common for people under prolonged consumption of drugs like Vyvanse during treatment of mental health conditions like ADHD

-- Having illnesses that will increase the likelihood of being prescribed the drugs
+- Having illnesses that will increase the likelihood of accessing prescriptions of the drug

 - A family history of substance misuse disorder

 Like many other addictions, one of the biggest hindrances to seeking help for Vyvanse addiction is denial.
-This defense mechanism is characterized by convincing yourself that you are not an addict.
+This defense mechanism is often convincing yourself that you are not an addict.
 However, instead of allowing your addiction time to get worse, it is crucial that you seek help immediately.

 There are many treatment options available for Vyvanse addiction.
 We offer several treatment options across our recovery centers.
 With the help of our qualified substance abuse professionals, you should be able to identify the right treatment option for you or your loved ones.
 In the case of polydrug use, we offer a dual-diagnosis treatment program.
 You can choose to benefit from an outpatient or inpatient treatment setting.